wp-plugins/wp-accessibility/readme.txt

 * Auto configuration of settings based on Tenon results.
 (Whoa.
 Can I do that?)
 * Front End Tenon reporting
 * Provide ability for themes to pass default settings within that theme.

+= 1.3.10 =

+* Switch order in which skiplinks/accessibility toolbar are loaded into the DOM so skiplinks load last/appear first.
+* Hide fields for WordPress title attribute removal on versions where they don't apply.
+* Language updates: Russian, Hebrew, Bulgarian

 = 1.3.9 =